openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

 <div>
   <devsite-multiple-choice>
-    <div>Which of the following statements about Routers is not true?</div>
+    <div>Which of the following statements about Mesh Extenders is not true?</div>
     <div correct>
-      <div>A Router can disable its transceiver to reduce power.</div>
+      <div>A Mesh Extender can disable its transceiver to reduce power.</div>
-      <div>Devices that are functioning as Routers do not disable their
+      <div>Devices that are functioning as Mesh Extenders do not disable their
-        transceiver.
-(If they did, they'd be unable to function properly as a Router.)</div>
+        transceivers.
+(If they did, they'd be unable to function properly as a Mesh Extender.)</div>
     </div>
     <div>
-      <div>A Router forwards packets for network devices.</div>
+      <div>A Mesh Extender forwards packets for network devices.</div>
       <div>This statement is true.</div>
     </div>
     <div>
-      <div>A Router keeps its transceiver enabled at all times.</div>
+      <div>A Mesh Extender keeps its transceiver enabled at all times.</div>
       <div>This statement is true.
-In order to function properly as a Router,
+In order to function properly as a Mesh Extender,
       a device must keep its transceiver online at all times.</div>
     </div>
     <div>
-      <div>A Router provides secure commissioning services for devices trying
+      <div>A Mesh Extender provides secure commissioning services for devices trying
       to join the network.</div>
       <div>This statement is true.
 Commissioning is an important function of a
-      Thread Router.</div>
+      Mesh Extender.</div>
     </div>
   </devsite-multiple-choice>
 </div>

 <div>
   <devsite-multiple-choice>
-    <div>When can a device upgrade itself to a Router?</div>
+    <div>When can a device upgrade itself to a Mesh Extender?</div>
     <div correct>
-      <div>When it is a REED and it is the only node in reach of a new End
+      <div>When it is a standby Extender-Capable Device and it is the only node in reach of a new Thread
-        Device seeking to join the Thread network.</div>
+        device seeking to join the Thread network.</div>
       <div>That's right.
-Under these circumstances, a REED can promote itself
+Under these circumstances, a standby Extender-Capable Device can promote itself
-        to a Router.</div>
+        to a Mesh Extender.</div>
     </div>
     <div>
       <div>When it is an End Device seeking to join the Thread network.</div>
       <div>Incorrect.</div>
     </div>
     <div>
-      <div>When it is a REED and the Thread network has merged with a larger
+      <div>When it is a standby Extender-Capable Device and the Thread network has merged with a larger
         network.</div>
       <div>Incorrect.</div>
     </div>